tttor/ctrl-foundation/thesis/silver_2009.md

 a Monte-Carlo tree search that treats each state of the search tree as a multi-armed bandit.
 The tree policy selects actions by using the UCB1 algorithm.

+## 7: Dyna-2: Integrating Long and Short-Term Memories
+Learning algorithms extract knowledge, from the complete history of training data, that applies very generally throughout the domain.
+Search algorithms both use and extend this knowl- edge, so as to evaluate local states more accurately.
+Learning and search often interact in a complex and surprising fashion, and the most successful approaches integrate both processes together (Scha- effer, 2000; Fürnkranz, 2001).

+In computer Go,
+* the most successful learning methods have used reinforcement learning algorithms to extract domain knowledge from games of self-play
+* the most successful search methods in computer Go are simulation based, for example using the Monte-Carlo tree search algorithm

+Dyna-2, that
+combines both reinforcement learning and simulation-based search.
+The new idea is to maintain two separate memories.
+* a long-term memory that is learnt from real experience;
+  to represent general knowledge about the domain, i.e. knowledge that is independent of the agent’s current state
+* a short-term memory that is used during search, and is updated from simulated experience;
+  to represent local knowledge about the domain, i.e. knowledge that is specific to the agent’s current region of the state space

+Both memories use
+* use linear function approximation to form a compact representation of the state space, and
+  * The long-term value function uses only the long-term memory to approximate the true value function
+  * The short-term value function, uses both memories to approximate the true value function, by forming a linear combination of both feature vectors with both parameter vectors,
+* are updated by temporal-difference learning.

+The core idea of Dyna-2 is to combine temporal-difference learning with temporal-difference search, using long and short-term memories.
+The long-term memory is updated from real experience, and the short-term memory is updated from simulated experience, in both cases using the TD(λ) algo- rithm.
+* If there is no short-term memory, then the search procedure has no effect and may be skipped.
+This results in the linear Sarsa algorithm (see Chapter 2).
+* If there is no long-term memory, then
+Dyna-2 reduces to the temporal-difference search algorithm.

 ## 10: Discussion

 this thesis, using Go as a case study for: